nginxinc/nginx-gateway-fabric/docs/proposals/control-plane-config.md

 ## Testing

-Unit tests can be leveraged for verifying that NKG properly watches and acts on CRD changes.
+Unit tests can be leveraged for verifying that NGF properly watches and acts on CRD changes.
 These tests would be similar in behavior as the current unit tests that verify Gateway API resource processing.

 ## Security Considerations